OwenFeik/realmview/README.md

 * Hold a button to rotate a sprite
 * Save perms, reload when the same scene is loaded
 * Expose closure macro
+* Visible fog brush
+* Update fog brush and stroke width in menu when changing with scroll wheel

 ## Bugs
 * Undoing creation of a shape moves it to a 0x0 at cursor